mheap/nexmo-developer/_documentation/en/messaging/sms/guides/concatenation-and-encoding.md

 ## Concatenation

-If you send a message that contains more than the maximum number of characters per message, Nexmo sends a *concatenated SMS*.
+If you send a message that contains more than the maximum number of characters per message, Vonage sends a *concatenated SMS*.
 A concatenated SMS contains multiple SMS parts that are connected by segmentation information in the [User Data Header (UDH)](https://en.wikipedia.org/wiki/User_Data_Header).

 This segmentation information tells the handset the number of message parts that make up the concatenated SMS and the position of each message part within it.
 When the handset has received all of the message parts, it presents them to the recipient as a single text.

-For more information, the Nexmo Knowledgebase has detailed information about [Multipart SMS](https://help.nexmo.com/hc/en-us/articles/204014833-How-is-a-Multipart-SMS-Constructed-).
+For more information, the Vonage Knowledgebase has detailed information about [Multipart SMS](https://help.nexmo.com/hc/en-us/articles/204014833-How-is-a-Multipart-SMS-Constructed-).

 ## Encoding

-There are two main types of encoding that the Nexmo SMS API supports: `text` and `unicode`.
+There are two main types of encoding that the Vonage SMS API supports: `text` and `unicode`.

 Specify the encoding by setting the `type` parameter in the request.
 The encoding you should use depends on the characters that the message contains: